Tuition and Financial Aid

 Students are responsible for the cost of books, which can cost up to $500/semester.

 All PhD students are eligible for the University graduate assistant health and dental insurance plan.
-We pay the full cost for student insurance.
+We pay the full cost for student insurance which is estimated at $4,000 annually.
 Reduced-cost health insurance is also available for spouses and dependents.